In vitro fertilisation (IVF) is one of several techniques available to help people with fertility problems have a baby.

 Chances of success

-The success rate of IVF depends on the age of the woman undergoing treatment, as well as the cause of the infertility (if it's known).
+The success rate of IVF depends on the age of the woman having treatment, as well as the cause of the infertility (if it's known).

 Younger women are more likely to have a successful pregnancy.
-IVF isn't usually recommended for women above the age of 42, because the chances of a successful pregnancy are thought to be too low.
+IVF isn't usually recommended for women over the age of 42 because the chances of a successful pregnancy are thought to be too low.

 Maintaining a healthy weight and avoiding alcohol, smoking and caffeine during treatment may improve your chances of having a baby with IVF.

 IVF doesn't always result in pregnancy, and it can be both physically and emotionally demanding.
 You should be offered counselling to help you through the process.